JonathanPMartin/DenoAPIProject/README.md

 You can use the registration option to create more accounts.

 The secure page allows you to upload files to the server, this will need to be replaced with the functionality required by your assigned topic.

+the heroku server for this single page application can be found here: https://marti243-sem2.herokuapp.com/